MicrosoftDocs/learn/learn-pr/azure/monitor-report-aad-security-events/includes/2-use-logs-detect-suspicious-activity.md

 ![Screenshot of the Download button.](../media/2-sign-in-change-download.png)

-Decide what format you want for the data.
-You have two choices: CSV or JSON.
+Decide which format you want to use for the data, CSV or JSON.

 ### Sign-in error codes